A-Icon23/Scanner/README.md

 # Scanner
-This is a QR-CODE scanner demo with HTML &amp; CSS
+This is a QR-CODE scanner demo with HTML & CSS